 If purchasing new energy efficient windows isn’t in your budget, you might consider installing storm windows on the outside of your existing windows to add another layer of heat retention and cold blocking.
 But even a storm window can be cost-prohibitive and complicated to install.

 Film window insulating kits are another option.
 These kits are designed to install over your existing window and use shrink-film to seal drafts in your windows, which often is secured to the window frame with double-sided tape.
 We used to take this approach, installing the tape and film every fall, then removing the film and peeling off the tape each spring.
 However, we found this to be a messy and inefficient approach to energy efficiency.
 The tape provided with the kits can damage window frames, the plastic never seems to shrink wrap smoothly, and the whole shebang must be re-applied – and re-purchased – every year.

-By building a simple wooden frame and attaching the shrink film found in a window insulating kit to each side, you create an insert that can be used year-after-year.
+By building a simple wooden frame and attaching the shrink film found in a window insulating kit to each side, you create an interior storm window insert that can be used year-after-year.
 It is also much nicer looking, and doubly effective (because of the two layers).
 In fact, when we installed these frames inside our basement awning windows, we saw an almost 15 degree temperature jump on the surface!

 Our design is basically a wooden frame that is just a little bit smaller than the window opening.
 The frame has shrink film attached to both sides.
 Around the edge of the frame, we install weather stripping.
 This allows a little room for error in measurements, makes the frame easier to install and remove, and adds a nice flexible seal that will fill in gaps where needed.

 Determining the Size of your Interior Storm Window Insert